lrc-se/aoc-2023/README.md

 ### Day 1

 Well, this was a considerably more tricky start than usual, and I stumbled on regex overlap handling.
 Also note that I have no mechanism for variable test input, so the current setup will give the wrong answer for part 2's test data.

+### Day 2

+Today was just about parsing, which was handled without regexes this time.